Sisters of Notre Dame de Namur: Great Britain

 It was through the Redemptorists that the Sisters of Notre Dame first went to England.
 Father de Buggenoms, a Belgian and superior of a small mission at Falmouth, felt the urgent need of schools for poor, Catholic children.
 He asked and obtained from the Superior of the Sisters of Notre Dame at Namur a community of six sisters, and with these he opened a small school at Penryn in Cornwall.
 It continued only three years, however, as the place afforded no means of subsistence for a religious house.
 The Redemptorists having established a second English mission at Clapham, near London, and having asked again for Sisters of Notre Dame for a school, the community of Penryn was transferred there in 1848.
 Through the initiative of Father Buggenoms the Sisters of the Holy Child Jesus, a community in the Diocese of Northampton, about fifty in number, were affiliated in 1852 to the Institute of Notre Dame, with the consent of the Bishop of Namur and Bishop of Northampton.
 Scarcely had the Hierarchy been re-established in England when the Government offered education to the Catholic poor.
 The Sisters of Notre Dame devoted themselves to this work, under the guidance of Sister Mary of St. Francis (Hon.
 Laura M. Petre), who was to the congregation in England what Mother St. Joseph was to the whole institute.
 Before her death (June 24, 1886) eighteen houses had been founded in England.
 By 1910 there were twenty-one.

 Among these English houses is the Training College for Catholic School-Mistresses at Mount Pleasant, Liverpool, the direction of which was confided to the Sisters of Notre Dame by the government in 1856.
 The sisters who ran the Training College resided in what is now known as Notre Dame Catholic College in Everton valley.

-At the request of the Scottish Education Department, the Sisters opened the Dowanhill Training College for Catholic School-Mistresses at Glasgow in 1895.
+At the request of the Scottish Education Department, the Sisters led by Mary Lescher opened the Dowanhill Training College for Catholic School-Mistresses at Glasgow in 1895.
 A second convent in Scotland opened at Dumbarton in 1910.

 Post-Vatican II

 Pope Paul VI canonized St. Julie Billiart in 1969.
 With the inspiration of the Second Vatican Council, and with ecclesiastical approval, the Sisters of Notre Dame de Namur updated their Constitutions in 1984.
 Their charism now, as then, is to make known God's goodness.
 The great variety of ways they do this includes spirituality programs, legal aid, job training, and simply going around greeting people to bring them comfort and joy.

 In 1992, the Sisters of Notre Dame de Namur established Notre Dame Mission Volunteers - AmeriCorps as a non-profit volunteer organization.
 In 2015 at the 175th anniversary of their arrival in the United States, the sisters there numbered 800, with an additional 400 in the South American and African missions.
 A video presentation of their history was made for the occasion.

-The current Congregational Leader is Sister Teresita Weind, elected in 2008.
+The current Congregational Leader is Sister Mary Johnson.
 In 2011 there were about 2000 SNDdeN sisters around the world.